ArmaanKara/HoroscopeGenerator/README.md

 # Horoscope Generator
 > I built a random horoscope generator program.
 Every time a user runs the program, they can input their sign and will get a new, randomized prediction and piece of advice.
-To make the program truly random, the message that it outputs are made up of at least three different pieces of data.
+To make the program truly random, the message that it outputs is made up of at least three different pieces of data.
 ## Table of Contents
 * [General Info](#general-information)
 * [Technologies Used](#technologies-used)